 - the practical rebel - follows a classic hero’s journey, but will cross moral lines for the greater good

-- the heroic villain - borders on being a villain, but his bad behavior benefits society
+- the heroic villain - borders on being a villain, but their bad behavior benefits society

 The Millenium series by Stieg Larsson features Lisbeth Salander as an antiheroine, or female antihero.
-Driven by rage and revenge for attacks on her or the people she loves, this girl is anything but girly.
-She uses violent means to expose evil people.
+Driven by rage and revenge for attacks on her or the people she loves, she uses violent means to expose evil people.